aws/sagemaker-python-sdk/README.rst

 The full list of algorithms is available on the AWS website: https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html

-SageMaker Python SDK includes Estimator wrappers for the AWS K-means, Principal Components Analysis, and Linear Learner algorithms.
+SageMaker Python SDK includes Estimator wrappers for the AWS K-means, Principal Components Analysis, Linear Learner, Factorization Machines and LDA algorithms.

 Definition and usage
 ~~~~~~~~~~~~~~~~~~~~
 Estimators that wrap Amazon's built-in algorithms define algorithm's hyperparameters with defaults.
-When a default is not possible you need to provide the value during construction:
+When a default is not possible you need to provide the value during construction, e.g.:

 - ``KMeans`` Estimator requires parameter ``k`` to define number of clusters
 - ``PCA`` Estimator requires parameter ``num_components`` to define number of principal components